 It is the largest town situated in the northern part of Andaman and is about 300 km from Port Blair.
 The town is crossed by the Kalpong river which is the only river of the Andaman and Nicobar Islands.
 It is also a county of the North and Middle Andaman Islands which makes it a place worth visiting.
-The town offers myriad adventure activities for adventure enthusiasts and a calming ambience to the ones who are looking for a refreshing break from the hustle-bustle of the city.
+The town offers myriad adventure activities for adventure enthusiasts and a calming ambiance to the ones who are looking for a refreshing break from the hustle-bustle of the city.

 The best time to visit Diglipur is between October to June as the weather remains cool here during these months.
 Though the climate remains pleasant all year, yet if you wish to avoid the humid period, then winter is apt to visit Diglipur.

-4. Diglipur National Park.
 Adore the nature’s beauty and rich biodiversity of this national park.
 Here tourists can explore the dense tropical forest encircled by Lamab Bay Beach, which is an incredible site to view.
 Apart from the serene views, tourists may also indulge in trekking in the dense forest and indulging in wildlife photography as well as exploring the rare species of flora and fauna.

-If sea, sand, and sunshine elate and rejuvenate you then Diglipur located in Andaman and Nicobar Islands is the place to be at for the next vacation.
+If sea, sand, and sunshine elate and rejuvenate you then Diglipur located in Andaman and Nicobar Islands is the place to be for the next vacation.
 Diglipur is popular for its beaches, adventure water sports, and exciting beach festivals that are visited by domestic and foreign tourists alike.
-Listed below are the best travel options that you may consider for travelling to Diglipur.
+Listed below are the best travel options that you may consider for traveling to Diglipur.

-By Road.
 Travelling to Diglipur by road will be an amazing opportunity to do sightseeing.
 The journey will let you witness the life of the locals during the breaks and relish the local food.
 To reach Diglipur from the airport or the water port of Port Blair, one may either book a taxi or a bus.
 The fastest route to Diglipur goes from Great Andaman Trunk Road.

-By Water.
 Regular sailing trips from Chennai, Kolkata, and Visakhapatnam ports are available.
 The trip takes an average of 3 to 4 days from all these 3 ports and the ships travel to the main port of Port Blair which is Haddo Wharf.
-From Port Blair, a boat till Aerial Bay Jetty near Kalipur beach can be booked.
+From Port Blair, a boat to Aerial Bay Jetty near Kalipur beach can be booked.
 The boat service is available twice a week hence one has to make reservations in advance.